Emergency Preparedness for Alaskans: Wildfires

 By Art Nash

 Although wildfires are a natural part of the boreal forest ecosystem, changes in climate — which have been especially pronounced in higher latitudes — have led to an increase in the number and severity of wildfires in Alaska over the past 50 years.
-According to the Alaska Center for Climate Assessment and Policy (ACCAP), the area burned by wildfires in the state from 2000 to 2009 was twice as large as the area burned in any decade in the previous 40 years.
+According to the Alaska Center for Climate Assessment and Policy (ACCAP), from 2010-2020, over 2.5 times more acres burned than during the previous two decades.
 In addition, two of the three largest wildfires on record in Alaska occurred in 2004 and 2005.

 Many factors are contributing to the increase in wildfires in Alaska.
 For example, warmer temperatures have led to longer snow-free periods; changes in vegetation patterns have altered the way fires progress; and insect infestations have devastated large parts of the forest, creating dead stands of highly combustible fuel.
 Alaska’s boreal forest and other ecosystems are certain to experience more changes in the years to come, changes that will affect the types and frequencies of wildfires, so it is imperative that Alaskans learn about the impacts these changes will bring and how to prepare for them.